ChenSizhe13893461199/Fecal_Microbiota_Transplantation_HGT_Project/README.md

 The functional annotation of all genes within the HGT region.
 This description comes from the eggNOG‑mapper output.
 It provides biological insight into the potential role of the transferred genetic material.

 - Recipient_Species:
-The taxonomic species assigned to the recipient contig (post‑FMT), based on the extracted contig sequence.
+The taxonomic species assigned to the recipient contig (post‑FMT).
 This column indicates the species that harbours the HGT event.

 - Donor_Species:
 The taxonomic species assigned to the donor contig.
 It identifies the source organism from which the HGT fragment originated.